 Each year, one mentor is honored as Public Interest Peer Mentor of the Year for his/her dedication and commitment to the program.
 Past Peer Mentors of the Year include:

-For more information or to become a part of the Public Interest Peer Mentor Program, contact Adrienne Allison, Public Interest Career Counselor.
+For more information or to become a part of the Public Interest Peer Mentor Program, contact Adrienne Allison, Director of Public Interest Advising.